devsgh-cloudsec/video-course-transcript-organizer/README.md

 --------------------------------------------------
 🔍 How to Use the Results
 1. Search Entire Course
 Open 00-COMBINED-ALL.txt
 Use Ctrl + F to search for any topic
 Find specific concepts across all lectures instantly
 2. Individual Lecture Study
 Browse individual .txt files in the Subtitles folder Clean, readable format perfect for note-taking
 Copy content to your preferred study app
 3. Import to Note-Taking Apps
 Obsidian: Import as markdown files
 Notion: Copy content into database
 OneNote: Paste organized sections
 Anki: Create flashcards from content
 🔧 Troubleshooting
 Common Issues
+Issue	Solution
-IssueSolution"Execution Policy" errorRun: Set-ExecutionPolicy -Scope CurrentUser RemoteSignedNo files foundEnsure .vtt or .srt files exist in course folderSpecial characters errorSave script file as UTF-8 encodingPermission deniedRun PowerShell as Administrator
-Script Output Meanings
+"Execution Policy" error	Run: Set-ExecutionPolicy -Scope CurrentUser RemoteSigned No files found	Ensure .vtt or .srt files exist in course folder Special characters error	Save script file as UTF-8 encoding Permission denied	Run PowerShell as Administrator Script Output Meanings
+Message	Meaning
-MessageMeaning✅ SUCCESSFile processed and cleaned successfully⚠️ WARNINGFile found but no content after cleaning❌ ERRORFile couldn't be processed (check file corruption)
+✅ SUCCESS	File processed and cleaned successfully
+⚠️ WARNING	File found but no content after cleaning
-Performance Tips
+❌ ERROR	File couldn't be processed (check file corruption) Performance Tips
 Large courses (500+ files): Script may take 2-5 minutes Network drives: Copy to local drive first for faster processing
-Antivirus: Exclude the script folder if scanning slows down processing
+Antivirus: Exclude the script folder if scanning slows down processing 🤝 Contributing

-🤝 Contributing
 Contributions are welcome!
 Here's how you can help: